Abstracted-Labs/InvArch/pallet-rings/README.md

 Allows bridging of assets to another chain, with either the core account or a third-party account as the beneficiary.

-- `asset`: The asset to bridge.
+- `asset`: The asset to bridge and it's origin chain.
 - `destination`: The destination chain.
 - `fee`: The bridging fee.
 - `amount`: The amount to bridge.
 - `to`: Optional beneficiary account on the destination chain.
+(Defaults to the core account)

 ## Events

 - `CallSent`: Emitted when a XCM call is sent to another chain.
-- `AssetsTransferred`: Triggered when assets are transferred to another account on a different chain.
+- `AssetsTransferred`: Emitted when assets are transferred to another account on a different chain.
-- `AssetsBridged`: Occurs when assets are bridged to another chain.
+- `AssetsBridged`: Emitted when assets are bridged to another chain.
 - `ChainMaintenanceStatusChanged`: Indicates a change in a chain's maintenance status.

 ## Errors

-- `SendingFailed`: Occurs when sending a XCM message fails.
+- `SendingFailed`: Emitted when sending a XCM message fails.
-- `WeightTooHigh`: Triggered when the call's weight exceeds the maximum allowed.
+- `WeightTooHigh`: Emitted when the call's weight exceeds the maximum allowed.
 - `FailedToCalculateXcmFee`: Emitted when calculating the XCM fee fails.
 - `FailedToReanchorAsset`, `FailedToInvertLocation`: Errors related to asset reanchoring or location inversion.
 - `DifferentChains`, `ChainUnderMaintenance`: Indicate issues with the target chain or maintenance status.